The Riverhead is an easy 25 minute drive from downtown Auckland, but feels a world away when you’re here.

 As a rough guide, vessels drawing up to 1.5m (5 feet ) should allow for a half tide or better for the trip up and return no later than two hours after high tide to avoid getting stranded.

 Smaller trailer boats that can tilt their motors can operate the river in all but the bottom two hours of the tide.
+There is room on the inside of the dock for smaller vessels to dock.

 There is approximately 1.8m of water on the outside of the jetty at low tide and vessels can sit through a low tide on the jetty provided they obtain prior permission from The Riverhead.